The Real Estate Law Review: Spain

 Spanish law also recognises other types of ownership and real estate rights that can be used or considered when exploring investments in commercial real estate.
 These are as follows:

-- surface rights: these types of rights are similar to common law ground leases and temporally separate land ownership from ownership of the construction to be built over it.
-It grants the tenant the right to build and own a construction over third-party land in exchange for consideration and for a limited period (up to a maximum of 99 years), after which ownership of the construction reverts back to the landowner.
-Surface rights are sometimes used by renewable energy companies setting up solar and wind farms, as they allow the beneficiary of the surface right to reduce the project cost (for not having to purchase the land) and to mortgage the construction over the land; and
+- surface rights: these types of rights are similar to common law ground leases and temporarily separate land ownership from ownership of the construction to be built over it.
+They grant the tenant the right to build and own a construction over third-party land in exchange for consideration and for a limited period (up to a maximum of 99 years), after which ownership of the construction reverts back to the landowner.
+Surface rights are sometimes used by renewable energy companies setting up solar and wind farms, as they allow the beneficiary of the surface right to reduce the project cost (by not having to purchase the land) and to mortgage the construction over the land.
+It is also becoming increasingly common for public authorities to grant surface rights over public plots of land in favour of private developers for them to build social-housing units on the land; and

 - administrative concessions: these rights are usually granted over public land that cannot be owned by individuals or companies (i.e., sea and riverside areas, harbours, docks and green areas).
 The public administration owning the land grants the right to use, develop and operate the public land to a third party in exchange for consideration and for a limited period.
 Even though it will not acquire ownership over the land, the third party will also benefit from other rights typically vested in freehold owners, such as the right to transfer or encumber the administrative concession.
 These rights, however, are subject to certain limitations (usually requiring the prior authorisation of the public administration owning the land and an obligation by the new holder to continue honouring the terms and conditions of the concession).